-The Python interpreter is usually installed as /usr/local/bin/python on those machines where it is available; putting /usr/local/bin in your Unix shell's search path makes it possible to start it by typing the command python to the shell.
-Since the choice of the directory where the interpreter lives is an installation option, other places are possible; check with your local Python guru or system administrator.
+The Python interpreter is usually installed as /usr/local/bin/python3.2 on those machines where it is available; putting /usr/local/bin in your Unix shell's search path makes it possible to start it by typing the command python3.2 to the shell.
+1 Since the choice of the directory where the interpreter lives is an installation option, other places are possible; check with your local Python guru or system administrator.
 (E.g., /usr/local/python is a popular alternative location.)

-On Windows machines, the Python installation is usually placed in C:\Python27, though you can change this when you're running the installer.
+On Windows machines, the Python installation is usually placed in C:\Python32, though you can change this when you're running the installer.
 To add this directory to your path, you can type the following command into the command prompt in a DOS box:

-set path=%path%;C:\python27
+set path=%path%;C:\python32